andywu0408/Restuarant-tinder/README.md

-Notes for grader:
+Important notes for grader:
+1) Why are we submitting this github repo instead of a glitch project?

-Our project got suspended by Glitch at June 6th evening around 9pm, and immediate email was sent to Professor Amenta and glitch support team.
-Glitch haven't got back to us yet.
+- because our project got suspended by Glitch at June 6th evening around 9pm for "Violating Terms of Service".
+We don't have access to our code/project on glitch anymore and switeched back to developing locally.
+- We notified the professor via both email and piazza post @1733 (https://piazza.com/class/k8eo96o9a0w1xn?cid=1733)
+- Professor gave us permission to submit a github link instead via the email reply.
+- The glitch project is still suspended as of 6/7/2020 6PM.
+Project link: https://tinder-project.glitch.me/
 ![screnshot](./Screen%20Shot%202020-06-06%20at%209.35.16%20PM.png)

+2) Why is our design different from Design Spec?
+- We started developing the project before it was announced that design spec for Tinder Project will be provided.
+We were pretty far down the road already, so professor told us to submit our design via the "Yearbook design" assignment on Canvas to get approval, in piazza post @1290(https://piazza.com/class/k8eo96o9a0w1xn?cid=1290)
+- The Design TA, Emily, told us that we can continue to use our design via comment section under the "Yearbook design" assignment's submission.

 Notes for the team:
 - Make sure you have either "yarn" or "npm" installed (these are package managers)